 - For more easy tips, check out my TV interview videos ‘How to Save Money on Food’ and ‘5 Ways to Reduce Food Waste in Your Kitchen’.”

-What can people do to ensure they have the energy they need to support a more active lifestyle?
+What can people do to fuel their movement and ensure they have the energy they need to support a more active lifestyle?

 “Enjoy delicious, wholesome food.
 Find activities that you enjoy.
 Get enough sleep.
 Look for credible nutrition information sources like UnlockFood.ca.
 You can find a dietitian in your area to get more personalized advice.
 For nutrition myth-busting, tips and recipe ideas, you can follow me at @SueMahRD on Instagram, Twitter, TikTok, and YouTube or check out my TV interviews on a variety of trending topics.”